polymurph/MAX31865/README.md

 These instructions will help you implement the driver step by step into your project.

-The driver has an object-oriented approach which enbales a certain abstraction which helps to minimize complexety and improve readability.
+The driver has an object-oriented approach which enbales a certain abstraction.
+This helps to minimize complexety and improve readability.

 ### 1.1.
 Prerequisites <a name="p_1_1"></a>
 * [Download](https://github.com/polymurph/MAX31865/archive/master.zip) and place the max31865.c/.h files into a desired folder inside your project.
-* Knowledge about the functionality of the Device and it's hardware aspects (see [Datasheet](https://datasheets.maximintegrated.com/en/ds/MAX31865.pdf)).
+* Knowledge about the functionality of the device and it's hardware aspects (see [Datasheet](https://datasheets.maximintegrated.com/en/ds/MAX31865.pdf)).
 * fully configured hardware, this implies:
   * hardware configured for 3-wire od 2/4-wire
-  * reference Resistor chosen according to Datasheet
+  * reference resistor chosen according to datasheet
   * RTD (PT100 ot PT1000 etc.)
-* low level software for GPIO and SPI must be provided
+* low level firmware for GPIO and SPI must be provided

 ### 1.2.
 Advice <a name="p_1_2"></a>